 Next, be clear on what exactly you’re promoting for this campaign.
 We suggest you stick to one product or one service for the duration of a particular campaign.
 Later on, when you get the hang of it, you can run multiple campaigns– each one showcasing a different promotion.

 Review your target audience.
-Do you have a clear idea which market segment you’ll be reaching out for this PPC campaign?
-Demographics?
-Location?
-Interests?
-Media habits?
-The more specific you get, the better, because it only shows you really know your audience.
+Do you have a clear idea of which market segment you’ll be reaching out to for this PPC campaign?
+The more specific you get, the better because it only shows you know your audience.

 Prepare a budget.
-We know you’re excited to run your campaign right away and get going, but for your first campaign– at least until you’re comfortable with the PPC process– set aside a few hundred dollars, maybe around $200 to $500 for your first run.
+We know you’re excited to run your campaign right away and get going, however for your first campaign set aside a few hundred dollars, maybe around $200 to $500 for your first run.

 Start signing up for your accounts.
 You might choose to do Google Adwords or Facebook ads for now, so go right ahead and sign up for an account.
 You’ll be given access to a dashboard where you can access your campaigns, study different ad scenarios, look into different market segments, and so on.